-Most historical battles in the War of 1812 can be recreated using the Regimental Fire and Fury game scale.
-However there are a few battles considered to be too small to refight in the standard game scale.
-To accommodate smaller battles, there are now two game scales to choose from, based on the troop strength per stand, as follows:
+Most historical AWI battles can be recreated using the standard Regimental Fire and Fury game scale.
+However there are a few battles considered to be too large or too small to refight in the standard scale.
+To accommodate smaller and larger battles, there are now four game scales to choose from, based on the troop strength per stand of 20-, 30-, 40- or 50-men per stand as follows:

 40-Scale.
-This is the standard scale used in Regimental Fire and Fury.
-One stand of infantry or cavalry represents 40 men, and one-inch of ground scale equals 25 yards.
-Most battles can be fought in this scale.
+This is the standard scale used in Regimental Fire and Fury, Most AWI battles with 2,000 to 7,000 men per side can be fought at this scale.
+One stand of infantry or cavalry represents 40-men.
+One-inch of ground scale equals 25 yards or 100-yards equals 4-inches.
+Each gun stand represents two actual guns.